Skip to content

 Check the following:

-• make sure you've chosen ledger accounts to record payments and fees.
-Open the online invoice payments portal and choose the ledger accounts to record payments and fees and click Save.
-These ledger accounts are part of changes to the way we bill you for online invoice payments.
+• Make sure you've chosen the Payment category and Fee category to record payments and fees.
+Open the online payments portal and choose the categories to record payments and fees and click Save.

 What amounts make up a customer's payment?